Lead Donor of the GNO & Production donor

 Major sponsor

-Requiem for the End of Love, a work that marked the artistic creation of the 1990s, signals the long-anticipated reunion of two emblematic fellow-travellers of the legendary Edafos Dance Theatre, Dimitris Papaioannou and Giorgos Koumendakis, in a new reading by the internationally acclaimed conductor Teodor Currentzis.
-This production is made possible by a grant from the Stavros Niarchos Foundation (SNF) to enhance the Greek National Opera's artistic outreach.
+Requiem for the End of Love, a work that marked the artistic scene of the 1990s, is coming for twelve unique performances on 24, 25, 27, 28, 29, and 30 January 2026 at the Stavros Niarchos Hall of the Greek National Opera in the SNFCC.
+This emotionally powerful performance-installation signals the highly anticipated reunion of two emblematic fellow-travellers from the legendary Edafos Dance Theatre, director and choreographer Dimitris Papaioannou, and composer Giorgos Koumendakis, in a new interpretation by internationally renowned conductor Teodor Currentzis.
+The production's major sponsor is PPC.
+The production is made possible by a grant from the Stavros Niarchos Foundation (SNF) to enhance the Greek National Opera's artistic outreach.